NOUIY/aws-cdk-guide/v2/testing-locally-getting-started.md

 ### Step 4: Test your Lambda function<a name="testing-locally-getting-started-tutorial-function.title"></a>

-You can use the AWS SAM CLI to locally invoke a Lambda function that you define in an AWS CDK application\.
-To do this, you need the function construct identifier and the path to your synthesized AWS CloudFormation template\.
+You can use the AWS SAM CLI to locally invoke a Lambda function that you define in an AWS CDK application.
+To do this, you need the function construct identifier and the path to your synthesized AWS CloudFormation template.

 Run the following command to go back to the `lib` directory: